xiaojie-qian/Rail-tunnel-recommendation-SQL/README.md

 1. Two airports are 300 and 400 miles apart
 2. Airline undertakes at least 5,000 (five thousand) flights per year on average in each direction between the two airports

-# Project 2
+# Project 2: HDFs and S3
-Create three new tables with data describing an underground tunneling project
+Create one new tables in HSFs with data of three files stored in AWS S3 to describle an underground tunneling project

 ## Description
 Based on your analysis and on other factors, construction has begun on a tunnel connecting San Francisco and Los Angeles.
 The tunnel will be dug over a period of ten years.
 It will be dug in three different sections by three tunnel boring machines (TBMs) named Bertha II, Shai-Hulud, and Diggy McDigface.